 <div> - since NativeScript does not rely on DOM manipulation, you can start up your app without using the extra

 3. Write your templates according to your platform’s standards.
 On the web, you’d use semantic html, whereas for your mobile app, you would use NativeScript modules with XML:

 There are a couple of ways to start using NativeScript-Vue:

 Creating a native cross-platform mobile app with Vue.js is only the start of your journey!
 Did you know that NativeScript-Vue also supports sharing your Vue.js code between web and mobile?

 The Vue CLI now has support for the NativeScript-Vue Plugin called

 vue-cli-plugin-nativescript-vue.
 You can use this plugin and read all about code sharing with NativeScript-Vue.

 Vue.js provides all of the plumbing necessary to create high quality, highly maintainable apps, and you can reuse a considerable amount of your existing Vue.js knowledge and even web-based code to build your NativeScript-Vue app.

 Tap into the expanding Vue.js developer community to get extra help, training, and reusable code that can be directly applied to NativeScript-Vue mobile projects.
-Join the community on Slack to help this Open Source, community-built project grow and mature.
+Join the community on Slack in the #vue channel to learn more.